fbpx

 The Gumleaf boots claim to fame is that they’re handcrafted boots made out of 85% real rubber, which is a high amount of rubber compared to other rubber boots on the market.

-Almost all boots on the market use clay and plastic filler in their rubber which makes them crack faster than a high rubber content boot.
+The benefit of having more rubber content in the boots is that they last longer before they start to crack.
+Almost all boots on the market use clay and plastic filler in their rubber which makes them crack.

-However, I’ve only owned these boots for a few months so in my experience that remains to be seen.
-Although I am hopeful this is true.
+However, I’ve only owned these boots for a year so in my experience that remains to be seen, although I am hopeful it’s true.
 If this is true, then these boots, although expensive, will pay for themselves and cost less in the long run.
+You’ll make your money back because you’re not buying cheap rubber boots with low rubber content every year or two.

-GumLeaf Field Welly Review
+GumLeaf Field Welly Review – 1 Year Later

 Field Welly Price

-These boots are 2-3x more expensive than most rubber boots on the market that have more plastic/clay filler.
+These boots are 285$, 2-3x more expensive than most rubber boots on the market that have more plastic/clay filler.
 However, because of the longer life of these boots, the idea is that they end up being cheaper in the long run.
+I bought the GumLeaf Field Welly boots because I was tired of my other boots cracking after 2-3 years but mostly because I wanted a tall, lightweight, completely rubber boot that had good traction and a good sole that would last.

 Field Welly Height